-We are Tir Cyffredin, currently Badger, Bruce, Ewan, Grug, Jojo, Kate and Simon.
-We live in a spirit of community, cooking and eating together most evenings.
+We are Tir Cyffredin, currently Badger, Becky, Ewan, Grug, Jojo, Kate and Simon.
+We live in a spirit of community, cooking and eating together most evenings and holding regular workdays to look after our lovely house.
 We have lots of different interests, but we share common values and care deeply about each another’s wellbeing.

 Barnaby Badger Brown is a musician, songwriter, teacher and music producer.
 Born in Pembrokeshire, South Wales, he lived for many years in London where he taught in schools and played in several bands.
 Since moving to Mid Wales, he has been teaching music to adults, and running group sessions for learning traditional folk music.
 He was the member of a Ceilidh band called the Badgers Set, which often played in support of social justice and environmental campaigns such as The Landworkers Alliance and Extinction Rebellion events.
 He is also a founding member of the Machynlleth folk session, which brings together musicians from all parts of the community.
 He enjoys supporting people in the community with their musical endeavors.